With her master's in sustainable development and years-long interest in health, Susette eats, works, and lives as green

 - If you've been stuck with all the work before (and resented it), make it a potluck or tell guests ahead of time that you will welcome assistance in the kitchen.

 - If you want to share the costs, target those who are good financially and ask for help.
 Ask the non-financial contributors to help with labor.

 There are lots of ways to prevent disappointments if you plan ahead.

 Being a Party Guest at a Family Reunion

 The host will be doing most of the planning, but as a guest, you'll want to contribute too.
 Assess what you know of their situation.
 Look at your own.
 How can you best help out?
 Offer ahead to bring a contribution for meals.
-Expect to leave some money, however much you can afford, even hiding it if you need to.
-(Slip it into the dog food bin or the silverware drawer for them to find later, if you think they'll refuse it).
+Expect to leave some money, however much you can afford, and even hide it if you need to.
+(Slip it into the dog food bin or the silverware drawer for them to find later if you think they'll refuse it).

 If you know your host's house will be crowded, arrange for accommodation in a nearby motel.
 If you like to drink, but they don't much, bring your own alcohol.
 Same thing with coffee, eggnog, or ice cream (we're a huge ice cream-eating family).
 Bring games.
 The biggest help you can give to most hosts is cleaning up afterward.